Special Educational Needs and Disability

 The class teacher is the initial point of contact for responding to parental concerns.
 If you have further concerns then contact the Special Educational Needs and Disability Coordinator (SENDCo).
 Details as follows:

-School SENDCo Executive Head Head of School
+School SENDCo Director of SEND Head of School

 How will the School support my child?

-Each pupil’s education programme will be planned by the class teacher in conjunction with the SENDCo.
 It will be differentiated accordingly to suit the pupil’s individual needs.
 This may include additional general support by the teacher or teaching assistant in class.
 Pupil Progress Meetings are held each term.
 This is a meeting where the class teacher meets with the Principal/Senior Leadership Team to discuss the progress of the pupils in their class.
 This shared discussion may highlight any potential problems in order for further support to be planned.

-The level of support your child receives will depend on their needs which we know can change over time.
+The level of support your child receives will depend on their needs, which we know can change over time.
 It is our aim to be responsive to any developing and emerging needs.

 - The teacher has the highest possible expectations for all pupils.